Are you stressed?

 Staying connected in real life

-Small-scale farmers and their produce have also been in hot demand.
+Small-scale farmers and their produce were also in hot demand.
 The value of local, small-scale, food systems became starkly obvious when supermarket shelves were laid bare.

-Small-scale farmers and farmers’ markets found clever ways to pivot during the pandemic, like so many small businesses.
-They bent over backward to find creative ways to stay in business, keep staff employed, and keep feeding people every single week.
+Small-scale farmers and farmers’ markets found clever ways to stay in business, keep staff employed, and keep feeding people every single week.

 Castlemaine Farmers Market Weekly operating safely during the COVID-19 pandemic (photo credit: Linnet Good)